cloud-gov/cg-site/_posts/2023-04-27-cflinuxfs3-deprecation-update.md

 ### What should you do now for existing apps?

-For existing applications which were created under `cflinuxfs3` you will need to update the stack declaration to `cflinuxfs4`, there are three common ways of doing this detailed below.
-The options below only have to be run once for each application on `cflinuxfs3`, once the stack is set for an application, it is persistent until changed with any of these 3 steps.
+For existing applications which were created under `cflinuxfs3` you will need to update the stack declaration to `cflinuxfs4`, there are two common ways of doing this detailed below.
+The options below only have to be run once for each application on `cflinuxfs3`, once the stack is set for an application, it is persistent until changed with any of these two steps.

 1. Push the app manually and specify the stack with the cf cli: